-Whether you’re looking at the websites of stylish menswear stores like Suitsupply, Bonobos, or Indochino, or movies and TV shows featuring suit-wearing pop culture icons like Don Draper, James Bond, Harvey Specter and Neal Caffrey, you’ll notice something consistent across the board:
+Whether you’re looking at the websites of stylish menswear stores like Suitsupply, Bonobos, or Indochino, or movies and TV shows featuring suit-wearing pop culture icons like Don Draper, Steve McQueen, and Neal Caffrey, you’ll notice something consistent across the board:

 They never pair dark suits with dark shirts.

-Far too often I see guys pairing black, blue and grey suits with navy or black shirts, which just looks amateurish.
+But far too often I see guys pairing blue, grey and black suits with a navy or black shirt, which just looks amateurish.